csklaver/Capstone-Group6/Code/README.md

 ## Code Overview
 To download all data from [NHANES website](https://wwwn.cdc.gov/nchs/nhanes/) the python scripts in this [NHANES-Downloader](https://github.com/mrwyattii/NHANES-Downloader) were ran.
 ### Feature importing folder
 Includes .ipynb files for importing features from each year of NHANES data.
-Importing should be run before extended_raw_data.ipynb file which merge,s pre-processes, and exports the final dataframe ('df_raw_ext.cvs')
+Importing should be run before extended_raw_data.ipynb file which merges, pre-processes, and exports the final dataframe ('df_raw_ext.cvs')

 ### Missing Value Imputation
 Statistical_ML_Imputations.ipynb imputes missing values using mean, median, progressive MLP and progressive KNN and exports imputed dataframes.
 Should be ran prior to the feature engineering and DNN below.